Introduction

 Personal Assistant (PA) – see care assistant

-Pharmacists – dispense medicines, and can give advice about improving your health and wellbeing.
+Pharmacists – dispense medicines.
 They may do some screening tests such as blood pressure or cholesterol measuring, and immunisations such as flu.
 They may run stop-smoking services, including prescribing appropriate nicotine replacement therapy.
 They will speak to patients about the best way to take their medicines, any issues to watch out for and check for possible interactions with other medicines you may be taking.

-Play therapist – help children to make sense of difficult life experiences, or complex psychological issues through play.
+Play therapist – uses play to help children understand feelings.
 They are encouraged to be registered with the Register of Play and Creative Arts Therapists.

-Podiatrist – diagnose and treat abnormal conditions of the feet and lower limbs.
-They also prevent and correct deformity, keep people mobile and active, relieve pain and treat infections.
+Podiatrist – diagnose and treat foot conditions.
+Keeping people mobile and active, relieving pain and treating infections.

 Practice Nurses – see nurses